 Odile Bombard, lecturer under the Chair of Professor Zink, first worked with Professor Bonnefoy and now coordinates the Institute’s activities.
 Senior lecturers work under the Institute’s Chairs.
 Catherine Fabre (Professor Zink), Christine Jacquet Pfau (Professor Ossola), and Francesco Solinas (Professor Recht), participate regularly in the Institute's activities as do associate lecturers (Yuji Murakami, Professor Companion, 2012-2013) and temporary teaching and research associates (Matthew Vernet, Professor Companion, 2010-2012).

 Since the 1990s, the Institute for Literary Studies regularly organizes study days and symposia under the responsibility of one of its members, bringing together some of the professors and their colleagues as well as other French and international researchers.
-These encounters are held at the Collège de France, where they are open to the public, or at the Collège de France Hugot Foundation as closed conferences.
+These encounters are held at the Collège de France, where they are opened to the public, or at the Collège de France Hugot Foundation as closed conferences.

-Such symposia provide a venue for related fields to come together and share their thinking –fields such as literary criticism, the history of ideas, art history, and poetic creation – but there are differences in the period and approaches and methods used.
+Such symposia provide a venue for related fields to come together and share their thinking – fields such as literary criticism, the history of ideas, art history, and poetic creation – but there are differences in the period and approaches and methods used.
 The symposia are a testimony to the rewarding results of joint research among the Chairs whose titles, specialties and inspirations are all very different, but nevertheless united at the Collège de France.

 From 1987 to 2004, Yves Bonnefoy organized a series of what became eleven annual conferences at the Hugot Foundation.
 The first was devoted to the work of Pierre Jean Jouve and the following conferences focused on “Self-consciousness in poetry”.